Introducing shrinkage in heavy-tailed state space models to predict equity excess returns: Econometric framework

 We use a Dirichlet-Laplace shrinkage prior \citep{bhattacharya2015dirichlet} on $\bm \alpha = (\bm \beta_0', \sqrt{v_1}, \dots, \sqrt{v_K})'$.
 More specifically, for each of the $2K$ elements of $\bm \alpha$, denoted by $\alpha_j$, we impose a hierarchical Gaussian prior given by

 Here, $\psi_j$ denotes a local scaling parameter that is equipped with an exponentially distributed prior and $\bm \phi = (\phi_1, \dots, \phi_{2K})$ is a vector of additional scaling parameters that are restricted to the $(2K-1)$-dimensional simplex, i.e. $\phi_j>0$ for all $j$ and $\sum_{j=1}^{2K} \phi_j = 1$.
 For each $\phi_j$, we assume a symmetric Dirichlet distribution with intensity parameter $a$ which we set to $a=1/(2K)$ in the empirical application.\footnote{For a theoretical discussion of this choice, see \cite{bhattacharya2015dirichlet}.} Finally, we let $\lambda$ denote a global shrinkage parameter that pulls all elements in $\bm \alpha$ to zero.
-Due to the importance of this scaling parameter, we do not fix it a priori but equip it with a Gamma hyperprior and subsequently infer it from the data.
+Due to the importance of this scaling parameter, we do not fix it a priori but impose a Gamma hyperprior and subsequently infer it from the data.

 This prior setup has been shown to perform well for different models and applications \citep[e.g.][]{li2017variable, feldkircher2017sophisticated, kas-hub:spa}.
-Intuitively, it effectively mimics the behavior of a point mass mixture prior but with the main advantage of being computationally tractable in large dimensions.
+Intuitively, it mimics the behavior of a point mass mixture prior but with the main advantage of computational tractability in high dimensions.
 The underlying marginal priors on $\alpha_j$ are all heavy tailed, implying that even in the presence of a small global shrinkage parameter $\lambda$, we still allow for non-zero elements in $\bm \alpha$.
-This feature has been recently identified to be crucial for good forecasting performance and, in addition, does well in discriminating signals from noise.
-In \autoref{fig:priorsim}, the first two components of this prior are visualized for a univariate ($K = 1$) and a multivariate dynamic regression setting with $K = 14$ as in the empirical study in Section~\ref{sec:empirics}.
+This feature has been identified to be crucial for good forecasting performance and, in addition, does well in discriminating signals from noise.
+In \autoref{fig:priorsim}, the first two components of this prior are visualized for a univariate ($K = 1$) and a multivariate dynamic regression setting with $K = 13$ as in the empirical study in Section~\ref{sec:empirics}.
 Note that both the dependence structure as well as the marginal shrinkage effect becomes stronger with increasing $K$, while the kurtosis remains relatively stable.